 Step 5: Match sessions with keywords using an algorithm

 Step 6: Start computation to unlock keywords not provided

 Step 7: Session vs. string-based matching

-It uses massive parallel, cloud-based artificial intelligence / machine learning algorithms to statistically match search phrases to your sessions and cluster them.
+This approach uses machine learning algorithms to statistically match search phrases to sessions and then clusters them.

-And uploads the data back to a new Google Analytics property, allowing you to analyze your new data set in a familiar setting without interfering with your original data.
+After, this data is then uploaded back into your Google Analytics account, allowing you to analyze your complete organic keyword data in a familiar setting without interfering with your original Google Analytics data.